hoinmic/pv_openhab/README.md

 ### Installation on target system

 1) Installation of an OS on the target system.
 An ssh access must be given.
-Tested with Ubuntu server 22.04 LTS.
+Tested with Ubuntu server 22.04 and Ubuntu server 24.04.

 2) Installation of all components with ansible.
 (Modify user and password in inventory file (ansible/inventory).